How to Optimize Your Website for Better Performance

 With mobile devices accounting for over 50% of global web traffic, having a responsive website is non-negotiable.
 A responsive design ensures your site looks and functions well on all screen sizes, from desktops to smartphones.
 Use these tips to make your site mobile-friendly:

-- Use a Mobile-First Approach: Design your website with mobile users in mind first, then scale up for larger screens.
+- Use a Mobile-First Approach: Design your site with mobile users in mind first, then scale up for larger screens.

-- Test Across Devices: Use tools like Google’s Mobile-Friendly Test to ensure your site performs well on various devices.
+- Test Responsiveness: Use tools like Google’s Mobile-Friendly Test to ensure your site is optimized for mobile devices.

 - Optimize Touch Elements: Make buttons and links large enough to be easily clickable on smaller screens.